MeganKrutz/vr2023/README.md

  - Windows 10/11.
  - Meta Quest 2 with USB-C cable to use Quest Link.
 Connecting via Bluetooth with Airlink can be used in place of a USB-C cable.
  - [Oculus App](https://www.meta.com/help/quest/articles/getting-started/getting-started-with-rift-s/install-oculus-pc-app/) to connect Quest 2 to PC.
- - (???).exe as downloaded from releases.
+ - foleyvr.exe as downloaded from releases.

  ### How to launch
  - Launch the Oculus App.